leothomson23/lbu-oop/WeeklyExercises/1GettingStarted/Getting Started.md

 Introduce the following errors, one at a time.
 Note any messages that the compiler produces.
 Fix the previous error each time.
 If no error messages are produced, be prepared to explain why.

 a.
-Change Test to test.\
+Change Test to test.
+ - **Error Message -** Error: Could not find or load main class Test
+ - This is because the class is case-sensitive and doesn't recognize 'test' and 'Test' as the same thing.

 b.
-Change Emergency to emergency.\
+Change Emergency to emergency.
+ - **Output -** An emergency Broadcast
+ - Only the message being output is altered as the string is modified, rather than the commands or syntax.

 c.
-Remove the first quotation mark in the string.\
+Remove the first quotation mark in the string.
+ - **Error Message -** Exception in thread "main" java.lang.Error: Unresolved compilation problems
+ - The program doesn't realize that the quote that the user wants to print is there due to the omission of the first quotation mark.

 d.
-Change main to man.\
+Change main to man.
+ - **Error Message -** Error: Main method not found in class Test
+ - The program cannot find the method it wants to use as main has been altered to man.

 e.
-Change println to bogus.\
+Change println to bogus.
+- **Error Message -** The method bogus(String) is undefined for the type PrintStream
+ - The method bogus isn't recognised and therefore the message isn't printed, as it would have if the println method was used.

 f.
-Remove the semicolon at the end of the println statement.\
+Remove the semicolon at the end of the println statement.
+- **Error Message -** Syntax error, insert ";" to complete BlockStatements
+ - The line isn't complete without a semi-colon, therefore the program cannot compile it correctly.

 g.
-Remove the last brace in the program.
+Remove the last brace in the program
+- **Error Message -** Syntax error, insert "}" to complete ClassBody
+ - The ClassBody isn't complete and the program doesn't think it is closed, therefore will not compile correctly.

 **3. Create a second project called “PersonalDetails” and write a program that outputs some personal details to the screen, e.g. Name, Address, Age, Phone number etc.**